 So what's Next?

 I am still fascinated by business, and although I am no longer "in" business, there are many things I have learned!
 In 2020 I completed a diploma course in Digital Marketing and I hope I can help some businesses by showing them channels they can use to promote their business.

 I live in a beautiful area, and love going on trips, so those are also covered on the blog.
 If 2020 did anything, it forced me to really explore locally!
 Turns out there is a lot I didn't know about, right at my doorstep!
 I mapped a number of #SafeCycleTrails and set up a group on Facebook called Gort Cycle Trails.

-Once we are out of Covid Hell, I am hoping to set up monthly Cycle/Walking Meet-Ups to Explore the Burren Lowlands.
+Now that we are out of the worst of Covid Hell, I am hoping to set up monthly Cycle/Walking Meet-Ups to Explore the Burren Lowlands.
 Check out the trails I have mapped out so far here!

 Pingback: #SmallBusinessinterview West of Ireland : www.Meetthewool.ie – Working, living & Travelling in Ireland